Visiting Notre-Dame de Senanque Monastery & lavender fields in Luberon, Provence, (above) was a HUGE dream come true!

 a note about essential oils

 Essential oils are wonderful, but they need to be used with caution.
-If you think you may be allergic, test first on a small patch of skin (use with a carrier oil such as sweet almond or jojoba).
+Most need to be diluted with a carrier oil such as sweet almond oil, jojoba oil, or fractionated coconut oil.
+If you think you may be allergic, test first on a small patch of skin (use with a carrier oil).
 If you are pregnant or have a medical condition such as diabetes or photo sensitivity, check with your doctor to make sure a particular oil is safe for you to use.
+Only a few oils, such as lavender, can be used full strength (neat) on your skin.

 more on the waY